insprintautomation/Automation-SampleProjects/ApiAutomation-KarateDSL/README.md

     And assert response.available >= 0
 ```

-**User:** Performs a POST request on endpoint `v2/user` and validates response.
+**User.feature:** Performs a POST request on endpoint `v2/user` and validates the response.
 Uses a custom DataGenerators JAVA class to get test data using Faker and generates request body.
 ```gherkin
 @smoke @regression @addUser
 Feature: Add User